 As funding and capacity allow, we do surveillance work to monitor mosquito-related illness.
 This work involves identifying habitats for mosquito species of interest and trapping mosquitoes.
 After sorting and identifying the mosquitoes, we send target species to the state for testing.
 Our goal is to provide data on the presence and prevalence of local mosquito vectors.
 This can provide early warning of increased EEE, WNV, and Zika risk locally.

-This year (2022), WCHD is conducting mosquito trapping at 10 sites throughout Washtenaw.
+In 2022, WCHD conducted mosquito trapping at 10 sites throughout Washtenaw.
 If you come across a trap while you’re enjoying the outdoors, please don’t touch it!

 WCHD intern Sarah on her way out to check mosquito traps (2019).